 - Eat warm foods, lightly cooked.

+- Avoid raw and cold foods.
 Eat most foods lightly cooked.
 According to Chinese medicine, gentle cooking makes the food more bio-available.
-Raw food requires a LOT of digestive fire and far more chewing to liquefy, so much of it goes straight through and out with your poop.
-However when food is lightly cooked such as steaming, the fibers are softened, enzymes and vitamins are still available, and your body can absorb a higher percentage of it.
+Raw food requires a LOT of digestive fire and far more chewing to liquefy, so a lot of it goes straight through and out with your poop.
+However when food is lightly cooked such as gently steaming, the fibers are softened, enzymes and vitamins are still available, and your body can absorb a higher percentage of it.
 Think about it.

 - Drink plenty of water between meals